kalpanibhagya/EmergencyAppsReviews/README.md

 - fuzzywuzzy
 - matplotlib

-Can install all the libraries by running the ``requirements.txt`` file.
+Install all the libraries by running the ``requirements.txt`` file.
+Use the following command for that.

+``pip install -r requirements.txt``